-La autorización para dejar una clase después del límite de

-time limit by petition only in extenuating circumstances of verified cases of accidents, illnesses, or other circumstances beyond the control of the student.
+La autorización para dejar una clase después del límite de tiempo asignado puede extenuating circumstances of verified cases of accidents, illnesses, or other circumstances beyond the control of the student.

 Approved petitions shall result in a "W" recorded on a student's academic records.
 The petition for this purpose, "Petition to Change Grade to Withdrawal," is available in the Office of Instruction.